mmarkin/GPS-NTP-Timeserver/README.md

 I designed a printed circuit board for the project and had a few made.
 The Gerber files are in the "resources" folder.
 NodeMCU modules come in various sizes.
-The board was designed for a module that has a .9 inch pitch between the two rows of pins such as the specidied Amica.
+The board was designed for a module that has a .9 inch pitch between the two rows of pins such as the specified Amica module.

 ![server2_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Server%202.JPG)